How to Find the Massage Therapist for You

 - Awareness practices, e.g. paying attention to how often you slouch or grit your teeth at your desk, or the position of your neck as you look at your computer

-Even if you manage only to do your homework once or twice before your next scheduled session.
-That is often enough to break out of habitual patterns of movement and jumpstart your trajectory towards improvement.
+Even if you manage only to do your homework once or twice before your next scheduled session, that's a good start as building better habits takes time and isn't easy at first.
+That is often enough to start to break out of habitual patterns of movement and jumpstart your trajectory towards improvement.
 As you start feeling better, the motivation to make a habit of the homework increases until they become routine.
-You’ll feel more in control of your issues.
+You’ll feel more personally in control of your issues.
 And you'll feel less reliant on your massage sessions to “get you through.”

 At Bodyworks DW, we’ve already done all of the work of finding a great massage therapist in New York for you